university-of-west-florida/cop5522-project/README.md

 # Build
 Run the "Make" command in cop5522-project/src

-# Command
+# SampleSort Command
-./samplesort numOfProcessors numNums randomNumBound samplesPerBucket
+./samplesort numNums randomNumBound samplesPerBucket

-# Command Example
+# DW OpenMP Command
-./samplesort 8 2000000 500 5
+./dw_open_mp_samplesort numOfProcessors numNums randomNumBound samplesPerBucket

 numNums - The number of numbers to sort (They will be automatically generated)
 randomNumBound - The bound of the generated integers (All numbers will fall within [0, randomNumBound])
 samplesPerBucket - When initially pulling samples to approximate evenly-spaced splitters,